Ecology of Marine Microbes

 Description and Learning Objectives

-Throughout our sessions you wil hear about the theoretical underpinnings of popular 'omics data types and their contemporary applications.
-These data types include genomics, metagenomics, metatranscriptomics, metaepitranscriptomics, as well as various 'omics data analysis approaches such as metabolic reconstruction in genomes and metagenomes, metagenomic read recruitment, pangenomics, phylogenomics, and microbial population genetics.
+Over the span of two week, our course unfolds with a series of lectures and practical exercises, acquainting participants with the foundational concepts of omics strategies.
+They will delve into the theoretical foundations of prominent ‘omics data types and their contemporary uses, encompassing genomics, metagenomics, metatranscriptomics, and various ‘omics data analysis methodologies such as genome reconstructions from metagenomes, general visualization strategies for omics large datasets, metabolic reconstruction in genomes and metagenomes, metagenomic read recruitment, pangenomics, phylogenomics, and microbial population genetics.

 The learning objectives of the course includes the following: